 Moving Made Easy

-How do I pack my belongings for storage?
+How do I pack my clothing for storage?

 How can I protect my mattress in storage?

 To keep your mattress safe while in storage, you should definitely make sure not to store it anywhere near any sharp objects or other belongings that could potentially damage the mattress.
 Additionally, you should make sure that the storage unit you choose has climate-control settings to prevent mold from growing and spreading.
-If you are worried about thieves stealing your mattress, simply make sure that the storage facility you choose has high-rated security.
+There's no need to be worried about thieves stealing your mattress because Storage Post has strict security measures including gated entry and cameras.

 What is the best way to store furniture?